Feeds:

 We are one of the few aid organizations that can cross all rebel territory lines to deliver medicines, train rural nurses, and educate communities through public health seminars.
 We adamantly believe we must address the root causes provoking poor health.

-E-Advocate: What approach has Heal Africa utilized to equip conflict-ridden communities with health strategies?
+E-Advocate Network: What approach has HEAL Africa utilized to equip conflict-ridden communities with health strategies?

 HEAL Africa: The utter lack of infrastructure makes supplies and services incredibly difficult to deliver.
 As most people cannot come to the HEAL Africa hospital in Goma, we collaborate with over 56 other rural health centers and larger international health organizations, through training health workers and providing supplies to set up relief action plans for major outbreaks and health crises.